NCEAS/eml/docs/eml-semantic-annotation-primer.md

 A: Most Semantic Web vocabularies make extensive use of rdfs:label or SKOS label properties.
 For example, this URI: http://purl.dataone.org/odo/ECSO_00000536 is from the ECSO ontology, under development at NCEAS by NSF's DataONE and Arctic Data Center.
 Within that ontology, the URI is associated with an rdfs:label of "Carbon Dioxide Flux", and a skos:altLabel of "CO2 flux".
 If you dereference the URI, you will see how the BioPortal ontology repository displays this information-- providing a human-readable representation of the underlying RDF/OWL language in which the ontology is stored.

-**Q: An image of an RDF Graph: is great, but a computer doesn't parse that.
+**Q: An image of an RDF graph is great, but a computer doesn't parse that.
 What does the RDF look like?**

 A: As mentioned above, RDF is a data model based on triples, each of which consists of a subject, predicate, and object.
 In order to function interoperably on the Web, however, there is the need for these triple components to be constructed of dereferenceable URIs, although the object value can also be a literal.
 RDF triples can be "serialized" in several syntaxes, including XML, JSON-LD, Turtle, N-Triples, and others.
 These syntaxes are isomorphic, such that translations of RDF graphs from one serialization to another are available-- enabling consistent interpretation by machines.